Kapilio is a village of Limassol that is about 22 km away from the city. The village is 550 metres above sea level.

 Kapilio is built between the pine trees and the vineyards through which the river Ambelikos passes, on a low hill.

-The village of Kapilio appears in the early 7th century as a small settlement, whose inhabitants were included in the Battle of Akritos and camped a few kilometres north, in the village of Agios Mamas.
+The village of Kapilio appears in the early 7th century as a small settlement, whose inhabitants were part of the Akrites battalion and camped a few kilometres north, in the village of Agios Mamas.

 In 1912, at the time of the Frankish rule, Kapilio became a Feud and its inhabitants were occupied with viticulture, olive growing and almond production.

-During the Ottoman domination the village remains intact from the raids and looting of the Turks and continues to prosper as a ruler of commandaria.
+During the Ottoman domination the village remains intact from the raids and looting of the Turks and continues to prosper as a producer of commandaria.

 Until 1960, the prosperity of the village was unstoppable until, after the independence of Cyprus, Kapilio suffered from urbanization and its population began to decline rapidly.